1. Object Oriented Programming in Java

 1.26.
 Inheritance in Java

-class Car extends Vehicle { // ... }
+keyword followed by the base class name.
+For example: class Car extends Vehicle { // ... }

-• In Java, a class can extend at most one base class.
+- In Java, a class can extend at most one base class.
 That is, multiple inheritance is not supported.

-• If you don’t explicitly extend a base class, the class inherits from Java’s Object class, discussed later in this module.
+- If you don’t explicitly extend a base class, the class inherits from Java’s Object class, discussed later in this module.

-· Java supports multiple levels of inheritance.
+Java supports multiple levels

-• For example, Child can extend Parent, which in turn extends GrandParent, and so on.
+- For example, Child can extend Parent, which in turn extends GrandParent, and so on.

 class A {